 Establishing a strong leadership pipeline requires an ongoing investment of time and energy.
 But when built properly, it’s more than worth the cost.
 A strong leadership pipeline is a talent magnet.
 It standardizes development efforts, motivates employees, and fosters long-term commitment to the organization.
 It nurtures in-house talent and creates a strong leadership bench, enabling more promotion from within and facilitating simple succession planning.
 Leadership pipelines cannot be built half-heartedly; they must truly be valued as essential business processes.
 And when they are, they become a powerful competitive advantage.

 Ready to Get Started?

 Are you ready to start building your leadership pipeline?
-SIGMA offers custom succession planning, consulting, workshops, and resources.
-Take a look at our services here, or contact us below for more information on how we can help your leaders prepare for tomorrow.
+SIGMA offers custom succession planning solutions including succession consulting, succession planning workshops, succession certification courses, and succession planning templates and tools.
+Take a look at our services or contact us below for more information on how we can help your leaders prepare for tomorrow.

 [i] Harrell, E. (December 2016).
 Succession Planning: What the Research Says.
 Harvard Business Review. https://hbr.org/2016/12/succession-planning-what-the-research-says.

 [ii] Harkin, B., Webb, T. L., Chang, B. P. I., Prestwich, A., Conner, M., Kellar, I., …, & Sheeran, P. (2016).
 Does monitoring goal progress promote goal attainment?
 A meta-analysis of the experimental evidence.
 Psychological Bulletin, 142, 198-229.

 [iii] Baron, L., & Morin, L. (2010).
 The impact of executive coaching on self-efficacy related to management soft-skills.
 Leadership & Organization Development Journal, 31, 18-38.